-Although simple remote room systems may be installed by the average do-it-yourself hobbyist, the complexity of many multizone/multiroom systems involves running wires inside walls where the services of a specially trained installer may be required.
-Regardless of who does the work, please remember that local building codes govern in-wall electrical work, including proper specification of any wiring used and the way in which it is connected.
+Although simple remote room systems may be installed by the average do-it-yourself hobbyist, the complexity of your multizone/multiroom system involves running wires inside of walls where the services of a specially trained installer may be required.
+Regardless of who does the work, please remember that local building codes may govern in-wall electrical work, including proper specification of any wiring used and the way in which it is connected.
 You are responsible for making certain that all multiroom installation work is done properly and in compliance with all applicable codes and regulations.